OmniCloudOrg/OmniCloudOrg.github.io/public/docs/interface.md

     * Executes container operations and reports node status
     * Manages local resources and maintains container health
 * Omni-CLI
-    * Command-line interface for interacting with the Omni-forge ecosystem
+    * Command-line interface for interacting with the OmniCloud ecosystem
     * Provides user-friendly commands for deployment and management
     * Offers monitoring and troubleshooting capabilities